 - Are they play games on notebooks?
 If yes then how much time they spend to play games?

-Finally, we came up with some interesting information through our research, I hope this will help to choose the best laptop for computer science majors.
+Finally, we came up with some interesting information through our research, and I hope it will help to find the best laptop for computer science majors.

 If you go through this whole article, I promise you will definitely get your perfect laptop or at least you will be aware of the things, that are most recommended before choosing.